Nexis-Network/homepage/content/docs/guides/branch-promote.md

 ---
 title: Promote a branch
-subtitle: Learn how to promote a branch to the primary branch of your Exzo Network project using the Exzo Network API
+subtitle: Learn how to promote a branch to the primary branch of your Nexis Network project using the Nexis Network API
 enableTableOfContents: true
 updatedOn: '2023-10-24T18:56:54.983Z'
 ---

-This guide describes how to create a new branch and promote it to the primary branch of your Exzo Network project in the context of a data recovery scenario.
+This guide describes how to create a new branch and promote it to the primary branch of your Nexis Network project in the context of a data recovery scenario.
 It also describes how to move the compute endpoint from your existing primary branch to the new branch to avoid having to reconfigure your application's database connection details.

 ## What is a primary branch?

-Each Exzo Network project has a primary branch.
-In the Exzo Network Console, your primary branch is identified on the **Branches** page by a `PRIMARY` tag.
+Each Nexis Network project has a primary branch.
+In the Nexis Network Console, your primary branch is identified on the **Branches** page by a `PRIMARY` tag.
 You can designate any branch as the primary branch.
 The advantage of the primary branch is that its compute endpoint remains accessible if you exceed your project's limits, ensuring uninterrupted access to data that resides on the primary branch, which is typically the branch used in production.

-- For [Exzo Network Free Tier](/docs/introduction/free-tier) users, the compute endpoint associated with the primary branch remains accessible if you exceed the _Active time_ limit of 100 hours per month.
+- For [Nexis Network Free Tier](/docs/introduction/free-tier) users, the compute endpoint associated with the primary branch remains accessible if you exceed the _Active time_ limit of 100 hours per month.
-- For [Exzo Network Pro Plan](/docs/introduction/pro-plan) users, the compute endpoint associated with the primary branch is exempt from the limit on simultaneously active computes, ensuring that it is always available.
-Exzo Network has a default limit of 20 simultaneously active computes to protect your account from unintended usage.
+- For [Nexis Network Pro Plan](/docs/introduction/pro-plan) users, the compute endpoint associated with the primary branch is exempt from the limit on simultaneously active computes, ensuring that it is always available.
+Nexis Network has a default limit of 20 simultaneously active computes to protect your account from unintended usage.

 ## Why promote a branch to primary?